Meet the Backyard Birds With a Bad Reputation

 These large, gregarious birds probably first earned their bad rep because they’re scavengers, feeding on the dead bodies of other animals (including humans).
 This behavior, combined with their black color, has led them to become a symbol of death and a harbinger of doom in many cultures.

 But once you look beyond the mythology, you’ll see a remarkably intelligent bird.
 Natural problem solvers, crows are supremely adaptable.
 They live in tight-knit groups and aren’t afraid to gang up on would-be predators to protect their families.
 Their scavenging plays an important ecosystem function by cleaning up carrion.
 Just make sure your trash cans have tight-fitting lids and you shouldn’t have any problems with crows.
+Learn how to deal with bully birds at your feeders.

 Like their cousins the crows, jays are quite intelligent.
 Their calls are mostly harsh shrieks and they can be bullies at the bird feeder, but they have redeeming qualities, too.
 Jays are beautiful.
 Scrub, blue, pinyon and Steller’s jays come in lovely shades of blue, ranging from azure to indigo.
 Green jays also have blue heads, but their bodies are a gorgeous chartreuse.